-Marianne Pascale Flynn is a geoscience project scientist at the Institute for Advanced Sustainability Studies.
-For the past two years she has been part of the 'Role and Potential of Unconventional Gas' group and has just recently joined the SMART research group (Sustainable Modes of Arctic Resource-driven Transformations).
+Marianne Pascale Bartels is a senior research associate at the Institute for Advanced Sustainability Studies.
+Marianne joined the 'Role and Potential of Unconventional Gas' group in 2013 and her work encompassed all aspects of the shale gas debate but specifically stakeholder dialogue and public engagement across Europe as well as greenhouse gas and air pollutant emissions associated with a possible shale gas development in Europe.
+Marianne is now part of the Arctic Governance research team and her research focuses largely on oil and gas resources in Arctic regions and questions of resource estimates, scientific knowledge production, use and communication.
 Prior to joining the IASS, she worked in the oil and gas industry for five years on projects including conventional oil and gas, shale gas and coal bed methane exploration as well as geothermal drilling projects worldwide.
-Her experiences of the human implications of hydrocarbon exploration led her to her research at the IASS.
-Her work has encompassed all aspects of the shale gas debate over the past few years but specifically on stakeholder dialogue and public engagement across Europe as well as greenhouse gas and air pollutant emissions associated with a shale gas development in Europe.
-Marianne lives in Potsdam with her husband and infant daughter and is a keen marathon runner.
+Her experiences of the human implications of hydrocarbon exploration around the world led her to her research at the IASS.
+Marianne lives in Potsdam with her husband and two children and is a keen marathon runner.